 The accompanying consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America, assuming we will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 For the fiscal year ended March 31, 2023, we had a net loss available for common stockholders of approximately \$17.5 million.
 At March 31, 2023, we had an accumulated deficit of approximately \$167.5 million and a working capital deficit of approximately \$9.3 million.
 These factors raise substantial doubt about our ability to continue as a going concern, within one year from the issuance date of this report.
 Our ability to continue as a going concern is dependent on our ability to raise the required additional capital or debt financing to meet short and long-term operating requirements.
 We may also encounter business endeavors that require significant cash commitments or unanticipated problems or expenses that could result in a requirement for additional cash.
-As we continue to raise additional through the issuance of equity or convertible debt securities, the percentage ownership of our current stockholders could be reduced, and such securities might have rights, preferences, or privileges senior to our common stock.
+As we continue to raise additional funds through the issuance of equity or convertible debt securities, the percentage ownership of our current stockholders could be reduced, and such securities might have rights, preferences, or privileges senior to our common stock.
 Additional financing may not be available upon acceptable terms, or at all.
-If adequate funds are not available to us or are not available on acceptable terms, we may not be able to take advantage of prospective business endeavors or opportunities, which could significantly and materially restrict our operations.
-If we are unable to obtain the necessary capital, we may have to cease operations.
+If adequate funds are not available to us or are not available to obtain the necessary capital, we may have to cease operations.